nealfor/firstRepo/README.md

 firstRepo
 =========

-I have no idea what i'm doing
+I almost have an idea of what i'm doing

-Attempting to read an XML (possibly JSON in the future) file from a remote server.
-Nothing hard, just trying to figure out how to get it done.
+Reads from a JSON Array populated by a PHP & MYSQL server holding temperatures logged by a Raspberry Pi.